reactive-react/xreact/docs/src/main/tut/Fantasy.md

 # XReact Fantasy

-xreact is a Functional library that can integrete FRP lib rxjs or mostjs into react.
+xreact is a Functional library that can integrate FRP lib rxjs or mostjs into react.
 But there're still too many details you need to care while modeling UI components.

 The implement of [Fantasy Land](https://github.com/fantasyland/fantasy-land), which will change the way you model and implement UI entirely.